sfreeley/puzzle-post/README.md

 - What are the features of the application?

   - Users can request puzzles from other users.
-If the current owner accepts the request then that puzzle will belong to the requester of the puzzle.
-Once that user is finished with the puzzle they have the ability to reactivate it and allow other users to request the puzzle.
+If the current owner accepts the request, that puzzle will belong to the requester of that particular puzzle.
+Once that user is finished with the puzzle they have the ability to reactivate it and allow other users to request it.

   - Users can see a list of active puzzles currently being shared, a list of their own shared and in-progress puzzles, incoming requests for their puzzles and a puzzle request history specific to that user.